Roles and responsibilities of academy trustees

 These include:

-A crucial responsibility for charity trustees, they must ensure that the charity remains solvent and uses its assets reasonably, in line with the charity’s objectives.
-Trustees must avoid activities that might put the charity’s endowment, funds, assets, or reputation at undue risk.
+Trustees must ensure the charity remains solvent and uses its assets responsibly in line with its objectives.
+This means avoiding activities that could put the charity’s funds, assets, or reputation at undue risk.
+Extra caution is needed when investing or borrowing funds.
+Fulfilling this duty helps secure the charity’s long-term viability.

 Internal financial controls play a crucial role in overseeing the financial performance of a charity and ensuring that funds are used effectively.
 The main aims of these controls are to safeguard the charity’s assets and manage potential risks such as conflicts of interest, loss, waste, bribery, theft, or fraud.